tomirgang/eh21_maintainable_linux/examples/minimal_image/README.md

 # Minimal image

-The minimal image has the goal to provide an as small as possible working Linux image.
+The minimal images have the goal to provide an as small as possible working Linux image.

+We use these image to compare the results and build speed.